-The transportation study area of the LACRPC embraces the County of Allen, the City of Delphos, and the Village of Cridersville and its surrounding area in Auglaize County.
+The transportation study area of the LACRPC embraces the County of Allen, the City of Delphos, Village of Bluffton, and the Village of Cridersville.
 In addition, the Planning Commission's regional interests require a collaborative process inclusive of populations residing in Van Wert, and Hancock counties.
-The population of the study area, based on the 2010 Census, is 111,519.
+The population of the study area, based on the 2020 Census, is 102,204.
 A map of the transportation study area is shown below.